sarageremia/covid19ita/README.md

 ## Data

-You can find R versions of the three [official Italian COVID-19 datasets](https://github.com/pcm-dpc/COVID-19/) at national, regional and provincial level of detail.
+You can find R versions of the three [Italy’s Covid-19 datasets](https://github.com/pcm-dpc/COVID-19/) at national, regional and provincial level.

 **Last data update**: 2021-02-14.